-Lyceum Kennedy French American School was founded in 1964 by Madame Éliane Dumas, a distinguished French school teacher and a faculty member at Lycée Français de New York for many years.
-Madame Dumas named her new school in honor of the late President John F. Kennedy.
+Lyceum Kennedy French American School was founded in 1964 by Éliane Dumas, a distinguished French school teacher and a faculty member at Lycée Français de New York for many years.
+She named her new school in honor of the late President John F. Kennedy.

 In 1996, the school opened a campus in Ardsley, New York, in Westchester County.
 For the remainder of the decade and into the 1990s, the student population and curriculum expanded to include a Japanese program, and to serve families from many countries.